DC Cryogenic Modeling of Open-Source SkyWater 130 nm MOSFETs at 77 K Using BSIM4: Experimental Setup

 \section{Experimental Setup}

 The SKY130 MOSFETs characterized in this work were manufactured as a part of the Efabless Open Multi-Project Wafer (MPW) program \cite{efabless}.
 The fabricated devices include low-threshold voltage transistors (LVT) and custom designed circuits like operational amplifiers, Ring oscillators, and integrators.
-The MOSFETs include one-hundred and twenty nMOS and fifty pMOS with gate lengths varying from (0.15 to 100 $\mu\text{m}$) and widths varying from 0.42 to 100 $\mu\text{m}$).
+The collection of MOSFETs includes one-hundred and twenty nMOS and fifty pMOS with gate lengths varying from (0.15 to 100\,$\mu\text{m}$) and widths varying from 0.42 to 100\,$\mu\text{m}$).

-Cryogenic current-voltage (I-V) characteristics were measured for twenty-two MOSFETs at Fermi National Accelerator Laboratory (FNAL).
+Current-voltage (I–V) characteristics were measured at 77\,K for twenty-two MOSFETs at Fermi National Accelerator Laboratory (FNAL).
 The devices were cooled to 77\,K using a single-stage cryo-cooler developed at FNAL.
 The test chip was wire-bonded onto a custom-designed PCB and covered with a 3D-printed plastic cap to protect the wire bonds, while maintaining stable access to all required pads.
 The PCB assembly was mounted on a copper plate inside a cryogenic vacuum chamber and cooled to 77\,K using a single-stage cryocooler.
 The chamber pressure was maintained at maintained at 2mTorr and the PCB temperature was monitored using an RTD.
-DC I-V measurements were carried out using two Keithley 237 source-measure units (SMUs) which supplied the drain and gate voltages and measured the drain current.
+DC I–V measurements were carried out using two Keithley 237 source-measure units (SMUs) which supplied the drain and gate voltages and measured the drain current.
 The source and body of the MOSFETs were tied to ground.
 Data acquisition was automated with a Python script using the PyVISA library for GPIB-based instrument control.
-The schematic of the cryogenic I-V measurement setup along with the wire bonded chip and the cryo-vacuum system used for the measurement is shown in Figure \ref{fig:hardware_setup}.
+The schematic of the cryogenic I–V measurement setup along with the wire bonded chip and the cryo-vacuum system used for the measurement is shown in Figure \ref{fig:hardware_setup}.

-Using the same set of SMUs and data scripts, room temperature I-V curves for several transistors were also taken to verify the testing configuration and the room temperature models.
+Using the same set of SMUs and data acquisition scripts, room temperature I–V curves for several transistors were also taken to verify the testing configuration and the room temperature models.